 - Interest expense incurred for the direct or indirect acquisition of 100% of the share capital of a subsidiary company will be treated as deductible for income tax purposes provided that the 100% subsidiary company does not own (directly or indirectly) any assets that are not used in the business.
 If the subsidiary owns (directly or indirectly) assets not used in the business the interest expense deduction is restricted to the amount which relates to assets used in the business.
 This applies for such acquisitions of subsidiaries from 1 January 2012. - Equity introduced to a company as from 1 January 2015 (new equity) in the form of paid-up share capital or share premium may be eligible for an annual notional interest deduction (NID).
 The annual NID deduction is calculated as the new equity multiplied by the NID interest rate.
-The relevant interest rate is the yield on 10 year government bonds (as at December 31 of the prior tax year) of the country where the funds are employed in the business of the company plus a 3% premium (subject to a minimum amount which is the vield on the 10 year Cyprus government bond as at the same date plus a 3% premium).
-For 2020 the minimum relevant NID interest rate is 3,536% (5,302% for 2019).
+The relevant interest rate is the yield on 10 year government bonds (as at December 31 of the prior tax year) of the country where the funds are employed in the business of the company plus a 5% premium.
 A taxpayer may elect not to claim all or part of the available NID for a particular tax year.
-Certain antiavoidance provisions apply.
+Certain anti-avoidance provisions apply.